psu-epl/psu-epl.github.com/doc/equip/testing/ETL/keithley2182/index.md

 <img src="/doc/equip/testing/ETL/keithley2182/front10.jpg" width="400">
-**Insert image of front panel with TEMP1 & TEMP2 red squared.**

 7. *View Readings.* You can observe the temperature readings on the front panel display.

 <img src="/doc/equip/testing/ETL/keithley2182/front11.jpg" width="400">
-**Insert image of front panel with red square around the display temp reading (“Temperature Reading”).**

 ## Shutdown
 - Once you have completed your measurements turn off your voltage source or remove your source for temperature measurement.